Barbiturate Abuse Side Effects, Symptoms, and Addiction Treatment

 What Are Barbiturates Used For?

-Barbiturates are sedative-hypnotic drugs that were once commonly used as sedatives or antianxiety medications.
+Barbiturates are sedative-hypnotic drugs that were once commonly used as sedatives or anti-anxiety medications.
 A physician must prescribe barbiturates; otherwise, their use is considered illicit.
-Among their limited uses, barbiturates are used to manage some seizure disorders as well as for pre-procedural sedation.
-In rarer instances, they are prescribed for the treatment of headache, anxiety and insomnia.
-However, their use in most areas of medicine has largely been supplanted by other safer medications.
+Among their limited uses, barbiturates are used to manage some seizure disorders, as well as for pre-procedural sedation.
+In rarer instances, they are prescribed for the treatment of headaches, anxiety, and insomnia.
+However, their use in most areas of medicine has largely been supplanted by that of other, safer medications.

 Barbiturates are controlled substances due to the potential they pose for abuse, physical dependence, and addiction.